tarun-infiniteloop/Linear-Regression/README.md

 # Linear-Regression

 In this project, you will implement linear regression and get to see it work on data.
+Start with "ex1.mlx" file.
 This project is in Matlab.
 Files needed for this project -

 1. ex1.mlx - MATLAB Live Script that steps you through the exercise